 Recommender Systems are central to nearly every web platform that offers things - movies, clothes, any kind of commodity - to users.
 Recommenders analyze patterns of user behavior to suggest items they might like but would not necessarily discover on their own, items similar to what they or users similar to them have liked in the past.
-Personalized recommendation systems are reported to increase sales, boost user satisfaction, and improve engagment on a broad range of platforms, including, for example, Amazon, Netflix, and Spotify.
+Personalized recommendation systems are reported to increase sales, boost user satisfaction, and improve engagement on a broad range of platforms, including, for example, Amazon, Netflix, and Spotify.
 Building one yourself may seem daunting.
 Where do you start?
 What are the necessary components?

 Below, we'll show you how to build a very simple recommender system.
 The rationale for our RecSys comes from our general recipe for providing recommendations, which is based on user-type (activity level):

-no interactions (cold start)->most popular items
+no interactions (cold start) | -> | most popular items |

-more interactions->collaborative filtering (interaction-based) items
+more interactions | -> | collaborative filtering (interaction-based) items |

 Our RecSys also lets you adopt use-case-specific strategies depending on whether a content- or interaction-based approach makes more sense.
 Our example system, which suggests news articles to users, therefore consists of two parts: